-Sons Settlers in the United States in the 19th Century
+Sons Settlers in United States in the 19th Century

-Sons Settlers in the United States in the 20th Century
+Sons Settlers in United States in the 20th Century

 The Sons Family Crest was acquired from the Houseofnames.com archives.
 The Sons Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.